Phnom Penh Cambodia Travel Guide

 Most important wat in The City of four faces, center of Cambodian Buddhism.
 Headquarters of Mohanikay order.
 Peaceful atmosphere.

-Significant temple, peaceful ambiance and historical importance as a center for Buddhist learning.
+Significant temple, serene atmosphere and importance in history as a center for Buddhist learning.

 Historical railway building.
 Glimpse into Cambodia's early industrial development.